turtlebot/turtlebot4-user-manual/mechanical/turtlebot4.md

 To reattach the plate, place the plate slightly angled such that the posts fit into the tabs.
 Then, twist the plate clockwise until it snaps back into place.

+## Hardware Details

+For further information regarding the mechanical build, see the [TurtleBot 4 hardware repository](https://github.com/turtlebot/turtlebot4-hardware)